 Interventions are targeted support sessions, tailored to support students in order to help them to achieve or exceed their target grades and/ or to help them with emotional or social support to be more confident and happier at school.

-At Hatch End High School, we run a range of interventions at classroom, department and whole-school level which are sometimes aimed at a specific group of students who have been identified as being in need of support and sometimes open to all students.
+At Hatch End High School, we run a range of interventions at classroom, department and whole-school level which are aimed at a specific group of students who have been identified as being in need of support and are sometimes open to all students.

 Interventions span all year groups and abilities and are usually guided by current data and student progress.

 - Holiday and Saturday Interventions sessions: Across all subjects for Years 10 and 11.

 - Online interventions: Using either our own internal staff or external tuition agencies.

 - 1:1 / small group tuition: In key subjects and mainly take place during the school day.